What is Acquisition Premium?

 Method 1 – Using Share Price

-Takeover premium can be calculated from share price value.
-Let’s assume company A wants to acquire company B. The value of Company’s B share is $20 per share and company A offers $25 per share.
+One can calculate takeover premiums from share price value.
+For example, let us assume A Co. wants to acquire B Co.
+The B Co. share value is $20 per share, and A Co. offers $25 per share.

 Method 2 – Using Enterprise Value

-If the acquirer offers a higher EV/EBITDA ratio than the average EV/EBITDA multiple.
-It can be concluded that the acquirer is overpaying for the deal.
+Suppose the acquirer offers a higher EV/EBITDA ratio than the average EV/EBITDA multiple.
+Then, one can conclude that the acquirer is overpaying for the deal.

-Other methods like Black- Scholes option pricing model can also be used for calculation.
-Investment banks hired by the target company will also look into the historical data of the premium paid on similar deals to provide a proper justification to the shareholder of its company.
+Like the Black- Scholes option pricing model, one can also use other methods for calculation.
+For example, investment banks hired by the target company will also look into the historical data of the premium paid on similar deals to provide a proper justification to the shareholder of its company.

 Factors Affecting the Value of Takeover Premium